swiftype/app-search-demo-react/README.md

 yarn run index-data
 ```

 After you've indexed all of your data, you'll need to go into the Admin panel in App Search and define types for your Schema.
-The only changes we'll need to is change our two data fields, `created` and `modified` to "Date" types.
+The only changes we'll need to is change our two date fields, `created` and `modified` to "Date" types.